llvm/clangd-www/installation.md

 })
 ```

+You can also create your own LSP configuration by using the `vim.lsp.start` function.
+For more details, check `:help vim.lsp.start`
-You can also use [clangd_extensions.nvim](https://github.com/p00f/clangd_extensions.nvim) directly, with more off-spec features support.
+or use [clangd_extensions.nvim](https://github.com/p00f/clangd_extensions.nvim) directly, with more off-spec features support.
 </details>

 <details>